Redocly/redoc/README.md

 * [Openapi-cli](https://redoc.ly/openapi-cli): lint and bundle your OpenAPI definition(s).
 * [Create-openapi-repo](https://github.com/Redocly/create-openapi-repo): write and start a new OpenAPI definition.

 The [Redocly PE](https://redoc.ly/pricing) comes in the starter versions and the paid versions.
-The [Redocly PE](https://redoc.ly/pricing)products are:
+The [Redocly PE](https://redoc.ly/pricing) products are:
 * [API Reference Docs](https://redoc.ly/reference-docs): easily create, style, and manage your API documentation with advanced developer friendly features.
 * [Developer Portal (Beta)](https://redoc.ly/developer-portal): where docs-as-code meets docs-as-marketing.
 * [Workflows](https://redoc.ly/workflows): build, maintain, and automatically update your API documentation in the cloud.